Professional Development Institute - A Reflective Approach to Career Development for Diverse Clients

 3. A career counselor in me evolved unintentionally while I engaged in lifelong learning.

 As a token of appreciation for attendees who have actively attend conference sessions in Whova, we are pleased to introduce Excellent Attendance Contest.
-Attendees who demonstrate active attendance in sessions by staying in a session for at least 10 minutes will receive a digital badge.
-This only applies to the virtual sessions (April 20 through April 24) because Whova does not know when you attend a session in-person.
+We will count the number of sessions each Attendee has actively attended.
+This does not include visiting a session for a few minutes.
+You must stay in the session for us to count it.
+We will only be counting virtual sessions (April 20 through April 24) because Whova does not know when you attend a session in-person.

-The 30 attendees with the largest number of minutes will automatically be entered into this contest and three will be randomly selected to receive the Excellent Attendance Award.
-The winners will be announced during the conference’s closing ceremony.
+The 30 attendees who attend the largest number of sessions will automatically be entered into this contest.
+Three winners will be randomly selected (from the top 30) to receive the Excellent Attendance Award.
+We will spin a wheel to select these winners during the conference’s closing ceremony.